Lucky-Dhakad/SATCOGen-Demo-api/README.md

 This repo contains the code for demo-api for the work titled **An Application to Generate Style Guided Compatible Outfit**

 ## How to run api code
-To run api following is the package required as dependency. \
+To run the api Django==1.11.25 is required as dependency. \
-Django==1.11.25

 Install Django using the following command: \
 pip install Django==1.11.25